|

 How to Store

-Refrigerate homemade sour cream fudge in an airtight container for up to 2 weeks.
+Refrigerate: Store sour cream fudge in an airtight container in the refrigerator for up to 2 weeks.
+Keep layers separated with wax paper to prevent sticking.

 stack of sour cream fudge